 raids were odd in the fact that in their raids they seemed to value people

-more then than goods.
-Whole villages were found empty, except for the dead
+more than goods.
+Whole villages were found empty, except for the corpses

-Unable to convince the Emperor of the any danger, the nations of the
+Unable to convince the Emperor of the danger, the nations of the

 Ascendancy formed a small navy of merchant vessels and other small ships to